psychemedia/winter-tales/src/gawain_notes.md

 "Well that was a bit odd...
 But never fear, a challenge has been made, so at least we can have something to eat now!"

-And then he turned to Gawain, he was perhaps looking a little green himslef, and told him to hang up the mighty axe on the wall behind them; and then he bade everyone to eat.
+And then he turned to Gawain, who was perhaps looking a little green himself, and told him to hang up the mighty axe on the wall behind them; and then he bade everyone to eat.

 And so it was that more food was brought, and the feasting began in earnest.
 The discussion was muted at first, glances toward the platform, and talking in hushed tones about Sir Gawain's chances a year a day from then.
 But as the wine flowed, and more beer was brought, and mead, and the strongest of ciders, and by and by the party atmosphere resumed, and continued all through the night.